tjbck/mcpo/README.md

 uvx mcpo --port 8000 --api-key "top-secret" -- your_mcp_server_command
 ```

-Or, if you’re using Python:
+Or, if you're using Python:

 ```bash
 pip install mcpo